Frequently Asked Questions (updated September, 2025)

 B2) Why are 5-year pledges being encouraged instead of one-time donations?
 Donations can be made in any form that is preferred by donors.
 5-year pledges are often easier to manage than lump sums.
 They enable people to give a larger gift than they might otherwise consider, and this campaign will need that in order to succeed.
 Some donors may choose to pledge for a shorter time, and hope to continue their pledge for the full 5 years should their financial circumstances allow.

-E2) What is happening with Holy Rosary School and the Catholic Education Centre next to the cathedral?
-Holy Rosary Community School and the former Catholic Education Centre have been found to be unsafe for further use, and are being demolished in 2025.
-The Archdiocese of Regina has agreed to purchase the land on which they sit, and hopes to build a permanent Pastoral Centre at that location when the time is right.
-The Pastoral Centre’s net share of campaign donations and pledges to date has been set aside to help make this permanent home a reality, and until then, further fundraising for the Pastoral Centre has been put on hold.
+D2) What happened with Holy Rosary School and the Catholic Education Centre next to the cathedral?
+Holy Rosary Community School and the former Catholic Education Centre were demolished in summer, 2025.
+The Archdiocese of Regina has agreed to purchase the land on which they sat, and has entered a time of discernment about the most appropriate use of the property in both the short and long term.